UnsubCentral

 All Data Subject Access Requests can be broken down into a fairly simple process that follows the same steps every single time and thus are relatively straightforward to automate with the help of companies such as OneTrust and Ketch which have many data mapping and consolidation tools available.
 These companies make it easy to extricate the subject’s data from various sources and gather them all in one place.

-When you receive a DSAR from a
+When you receive a DSAR from a subject you will want to:

 File Text